Black Swan Brewpub

 Ratings: 19 | Reviews: 16 | Show All Ratings:

 Q - For the beer, I thought the quality was sometimes quite good, but uneven.
 The Tettnanger IPA was a very good version of the style.
-Their stouts and porters were not as impressive.
 The special Pulla Chile Porter was too much pepper and not enough beer and the Imperial Blueberry Stout was the opposite, I couldn't pick up the blueberry in it at all.
 The delicious Maple Oat Ale, surprisingly drinkable despite its hammering maple flavor, is the main reason that I'm likely to drop by in the future.
 I brought a growler home.

 Sel. - Limited, but of its own brews, a wide range of styles are available.